joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ```

 ***
+## Question 9

-## 9.Which of the following expressions evaluate to true?
+Which of the following expressions evaluate to true?

 ```swift
 a.
 3 == 2 || 9 == 9